Sky Ground Sky

 In a blend of eco-poetry, childhood memory, travel writing, and lyrical reflection, this book explores the complex interplay between family and home, body and mind.

-‘Sky Ground Sky’ is a celebration of companionship, creativity and the vulnerability of being human..
+‘Sky Ground Sky’ is a celebration of creativity, communal experience and the vulnerability of being human.

-Everyone who order a copy will get a hand-painted bookmark.
-Thank you so much for your support!
+Everyone who orders a copy will get a hand-painted bookmark.

 A little more about….